Home The foundation

 What if slowness was the true strength of life?

-For millions of years, turtles have roamed the oceans and rivers with calm and consistency, crossing the ages as witnesses of the fragile balances between species and environments.
-Surviving climate change with resilience, they carry within them the deep memory of our planet.
-They embody natural wisdom and remind us that it takes time to preserve life.
-Turtles also play a central role in aquatic ecosystems and the preservation of the environments on which they depend.
+Symbols of slowness, resilience, and longevity, turtles embody another way of inhabiting the planet, based on balance, patience, and transmission.
+For millions of years, they have traversed the oceans and rivers with calm and constancy, crossing the ages as witnesses to the fragile balances between species and environments.
+Surviving climate change, they carry within them the deep memory of our planet.
+They embody a natural wisdom and remind us that it takes time to preserve life, true sentinels of the health of aquatic ecosystems.
+By protecting them, it is an entire world we wish to defend.

 Support the cause Image Support the cause Image Support the cause Image Support the cause Image